percyliang/sempre/README.md

   interacting with Freebase and Stanford CoreNLP are just different modules.
 - Removed fbalignment (EMNLP 2013) and paraphrase (ACL 2014) components to avoid confusion.
 If you want to reproduce those systems, use SEMPRE 1.0.

+Changes from SEMPRE 2.0 to SEMPRE 2.1:

+- Added the `tables` package for the paper *Compositional semantic parsing on semi-structured tables* (ACL 2015).
+- Add and `overnight` package for the paper *Building a semantic parser overnight* (ACL 2015).

 # License